open-craft/xblock-vectordraw/README.md

 ## Testing

-1. For running the tests on Python 3.6 and Django versions 2.2 and 3.2 use the command `tox`
+1. For running the tests use the command `tox`